 Not only are patients reporting less pain, but a FMRI provides concrete proof that the brain is feeling less pain while in SnowWorld.
 Basically, this app emphasizes “mindfulness” and “relaxation” to convince a patient’s brain that they are not experiencing pain.

 DeepStream VR: COOL!

-Cool!, based off the DeepStream VR platform is similar to SnowWorld, but more of a game.
+Cool!, based on the DeepStream VR platform is similar to SnowWorld, but more of a game.
 Users are capable of controlling how immersive the experience is, the experience is ongoing, allowing a patient to stay in as long as needed, and (like SnowWorld) uses biometrics to help patients to enhance the “mindfulness” techniques.

 And it seems to be exceptionally effective.
 Here are the numbers, taken from DeepStream’s own website: